-However, this data is not automatically available in Google Analytics.
+However, this data is not automatically available in GA.

-In this guide, we outline the differences between the platforms, how to connect the two, and how to best use Search Console data.
+In this guide, we outline the differences between the platforms, how to connect the two, and how to best use the Search Console report in Google Analytics.

 Google Search Console versus Google Analytics data: What's the difference?

 Search Console and Analytics each provide different insights for your site.

 Analytics helps you to understand who is using your site, how they found it, and how visitors are behaving.
 This can be used to measure your site performance and show what content is and isn’t working.

 Search Console, meanwhile, is focused on your SEO performance and the technical health of your site.

 When you place these insights together, you have a powerful overview.
 Some of the different data sets they include are:

 Google Search Console

 Keyword queries - The search queries that led people to your site, and where your website ranks against top keyword queries